BlakeRain/blakerain.com/content/blog/adding-dns-adblock-to-unbound/index.md

 ```

 To check that the domain blocking works correctly, on my local machine I made a test query to
 `facebook.com`.
-As I hoped for, the server came back with `REFUSED`.
+As I had hoped, the server came back with `REFUSED`.

 ```
 $ host facebook.com